You can Run for a Cause!

 To Fundraise for the Brown Cancer Center: CLICK HERE

-Juvenile Diabetes Research Foundation was founded in 1970 by families whose children had been recently diagnosed with type 1 diabetes.
+Juvenile Diabetes Research Foundation was founded in 1970 by two families whose children had been recently diagnosed with type 1 diabetes.
 Their mission was simple: to find a cure for type 1 diabetes and its complications through research.
-Since its origination, Juvenile Diabetes Research Foundation (JDRF) now has over 80 Chapters throughout the nation, 120 throughout the world, focused on raising much needed funds to Cure, Treat and Prevent type 1 diabetes.
-Type 1 diabetes is a life threatening autoimmune disease which strikes children and adults suddenly and makes them dependent on insulin for life.
-Close to 26 million Americans live with diabetes, 4 million American with type 1 diabetes.
-Diabetes takes a huge toll on national healthcare costs.
-Current government figures report that diabetes costs our nation more than $174 billion annually with one out of every five healthcare dollars attributed to a diabetes-related illness.
-Until a cure is found, those with diabetes must face a long list of devastating complications, including blindness, kidney failure, and heart failure.
+Since its origination, Juvenile Diabetes Research Foundation (JDRF) now has over 80 Chapters throughout the nation, 120 throughout the world, focused on raising funds to cure, treat and prevent type 1 diabetes.
+Type 1 diabetes is an autoimmune disease in which a person’s pancreas stops producing insulin, a hormone that enables the body to turn food into energy.
+It occurs when the body’s immune system attacks and destroys the insulin-producing cells in the pancreas.
+People with the disease must carefully balance insulin doses (either by injections multiple times a day or continuous infusion through a pump) with eating and other activities throughout the day and night.
+They must also measure their blood-glucose level by pricking their fingers for blood six or more times a day.
+Each year, over 30,000 people—approximately 80 people each day—are diagnosed with type 1 in the U.S. Until a cure is found, those with diabetes must face a long list of devastating complications, including blindness, nerve damage, kidney failure, and heart failure.
 For them, JDRF is their hope for a cure.
-This year, Forbes Magazine ranked JDRF as one of the top 5 All-Star Charities for Efficient Groups.
-For more information about donating or volunteering for JDRF, visit the JDRF Kentucky Chapter website at www.jdrfkentucky.org or call (502) 485-9397.
+For more information about getting involved with JDRF, visit the JDRF Kentucky Chapter website at www.jdrfkentucky.org or call (502) 485-9397.

 To Fundraise for the Juvenile Diabetes Research Foundation: CLICK HERE